openshift/rosa/docs/moactl_verify_quota.md

 ### Synopsis

-Verify AWS quota is ok for cluster install
+Verify AWS quota needed to create a cluster is configured as expected

 ```
 moactl verify quota [flags]